Astrolux FT01

 Build Quality, Prints and Anodizing

 Although Astrolux once started on the budget side of the spectrum, it hasn’t stayed there for very long.
 It is now a very well-established flashlight brand.
 All parts fit very nicely and are not wobbly.
-The FT01 is definitely worth the money looking at the way it is machined and put together.
+The FT01 is worth the money looking at how it is machined and put together.
 The prints on the flashlight are rather thin and not very clear.
 Take a look at the picture below.
 You can see that the text isn’t particularly clear.
-The color is supposed to be grey/silver, but when I’m holding it looks more champagne.
+The color is supposed to be grey/silver, but when I’m holding it, it looks more like champagne.

 Threads and O-rings